sanyuktakulkarni8/Acronix_India/README.md

 <h2>Usage</h2>
 <ol>
 <li>
-Navigation
+Navigation:<br>
 Users can navigate to different sections using the floating nav bar, or by scrolling through the page.</li>

 <li>
-Submitting Queries
+Submitting Queries:<br>
-The contact section provides a form for visitors to fill out if they have questions or need more information.
+The contact section provides a form for visitors to fill out if they have questions or need more information.<br>
 Direct links to WhatsApp and email allow visitors to contact the company easily.</li>

 <li>
-Exploring Content
+Exploring Content:<br>
 The website offers detailed sections on the company's clients, team, and testimonials, providing a comprehensive view of Acronix India's capabilities and reputation.</li>
 </ol>
 <hr>